What makes a complex a virtual resolution?: Introduction

 \subsection{Outline}

 Section~\ref{sec:background} lays the groundwork for the rest of the paper.
-This includes notation, relevant definitions, and some preliminary facts about $B$-saturated prime ideals, which correspond to stalks of sheaves over the toric variety $X$.
-Section~\ref{sec:suff} contains the proof of the forward direction of Theorem~\ref{mainthm}, while Section~\ref{sec:nec} contains the proof of the converse.
-In Section~\ref{sec:fitt}, the invariance of saturated Fitting ideals of virtual presentations is presented along with an obstruction to the number of generators of an ideal up to saturation.
+This includes notation, relevant definitions, and some preliminary facts about $B$-saturated homogeneous prime ideals.
+These primes are important, because the homogeneous localization of a module at a $B$-saturated homogeneous prime corresponds to taking the stalk of a sheaf over the toric variety $X$.
+Section~\ref{sec:proof} contains the proof of Theorem~\ref{mainthm}.
+In Section~\ref{sec:fitt}, the invariance of saturated Fitting ideals of virtual presentations is presented along with an obstruction to the number of generators of a module up to saturation.
 Finally, Section~\ref{sec:fittresults} contains a connection between saturated Fitting ideals and locally free sheaves.
 It ends with a useful result concerning unbounded virtual resolutions.
-The results in Sections~\ref{sec:fitt} and~\ref{sec:fittresults} can be used to prove Theorem~\ref{mainthm} in the same way that results of Fitting ideals can be used to prove Theorem~\ref{thm:be}.
+The results in Sections~\ref{sec:fitt} and~\ref{sec:fittresults} can be used to prove the reverse direction of Theorem~\ref{mainthm} in the same way that results of Fitting ideals can be used to prove Theorem~\ref{thm:be}.